Infantry fighting vehicle

-An infantry fighting vehicle (IFV), also known as a mechanized infantry combat vehicle (MICV), is a type of armoured fighting vehicle used to carry infantry into battle and provide direct-fire support.
+An infantry fighting vehicle (IFV), also known as a mechanized infantry combat vehicle (MICV), is a type of armoured fighting vehicle, light tank, and armoured personnel carrier used to carry infantry into battle and provide direct-fire support.
 The 1990 Treaty on Conventional Armed Forces in Europe defines an infantry fighting vehicle as "an armoured combat vehicle which is designed and equipped primarily to transport a combat infantry squad, and which is armed with an integral or organic cannon of at least 20 millimeters calibre and sometimes an antitank missile launcher".
 IFVs often serve both as the principal weapons system and as the mode of transport for a mechanized infantry unit.

-Infantry fighting vehicles are distinct from armored personnel carriers (APCs), which are transport vehicles armed only for self-defense and not specifically engineered to fight on their own.
+Infantry fighting vehicles are distinct from general armored personnel carriers (APCs), which are transport vehicles armed only for self-defense and not specifically engineered to fight on their own.
 IFVs are designed to be more mobile than tanks and are equipped with a rapid-firing autocannon or a large conventional gun; they may include side ports for infantrymen to fire their personal weapons while on board.

 The IFV rapidly gained popularity with armies worldwide due to a demand for vehicles with higher firepower than APCs that were less expensive and easier to maintain than tanks.
 Nevertheless, it did not supersede the APC concept altogether, due to the latter's continued usefulness in specialized roles.
 Some armies continue to maintain fleets of both IFVs and APCs.

 History

 Early Cold War

 The infantry fighting vehicle (IFV) concept evolved directly out of that of the armored personnel carrier (APC).
 During the Cold War of 1947-1991 armies increasingly fitted heavier and heavier weapons systems on an APC chassis to deliver suppressive fire for infantry debussing from the vehicle's troop compartment.
 With the growing mechanization of infantry units worldwide, some armies also came to believe that the embarked personnel should fire their weapons from inside the protection of the APC and only fight on foot as a last resort.
-These two trends led to the IFV, with firing ports in the troop compartment and a crew-manned weapons system.
+These two trends led to the IFV, with firing ports in the troop compartment and a crew-operated weapons system.
 The IFV established a new niche between those combat vehicles which functioned primarily as armored weapons-carriers or as APCs.

 During the 1950s, the Soviet, US, and most European armies had adopted tracked APCs.
-In 1958, however, the Federal Republic of Germany's newly organized Bundeswehr adopted the Schützenpanzer Lang HS.30 (also known simply as the SPz 12-3), which resembled a conventional tracked APC but carried a turret-mounted 20 mm autocannon that enabled it to engage other armored vehicles.
-The SPz 12-3 was the first purpose-built IFV.
+In 1957, however, France's Ministère des Armées adopted the AMX-VCI (VCI for Véhicule de Combat d'Infanterie, literally Infantry Fighting Vehicle), which resembled a small, conventional tracked APC but carried a turret-mounted 20 mm autocannon that enabled it to engage other armored vehicles.
+The AMX-VCI was the first purpose-built IFV, renamed from AMX-VTT in 1957, One year before German SPz-12-3, the second true IFV.